dOrgTech/Ecosystem/DAOstack/Genesis_Milestone_01.md

-# 01-Genesis-Milestone

-*An overview of dOrg's progress in the 1st segment (Oct 1 - 31) of our  six month engagement  with Genesis DAO.*
+*An overview of dOrg's progress in the 1st month (Oct 1 - 31) of our six month engagement with Genesis DAO.*

 *For context, [see the recurring proposal here](Recurring_Funding_Proposal.md).*